Ruth Anne Robbins

 Law Office: E213

 Nationally, she serves as co-editor in chief of the peer-edited journal, Legal Communication & Rhetoric: JALWD, which publishes scholarly articles about legal writing and lawyering, written for a practitioner audience.
-She has served on planning committees for academic conferences and is the co-founder of the international biennial conference series, Applied Legal Storytelling.
-Professor Robbins has also served as President of the Legal Writing Institute (LWI) and remains on the Board of Directors.
+She is the co-founder of the international biennial conference series, Applied Legal Storytelling.
+Professor Robbins was elected the President of the Legal Writing Institute (LWI), serving from 2008-10, and served on the Board of Directors from 2004 through 2016.
+She has also served on a national committee that wrote a glossary of experiential legal education vocabulary for law schools.

 Prior to joining the Rutgers faculty, she was an associate at Schnader Harrison Segal & Lewis in Philadelphia, and at Eisenberg, Gold & Cettei in South Jersey.
 She clerked for a presiding judge of the New Jersey Superior Court Appellate Division, the Hon.
 Michael Patrick King, P.J.A.D.
 She earned a B.A. in biology from the University of Pennsylvania and was a Westinghouse Science Scholar.